I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 II.
 Background

-As required by sections 205(u) and 1631(e)(7) of the Act, SSA redetermined the entitlement to or eligibility for benefits of the individuals referred to the agency by OIG.
-During the redeterminations, the agency held new hearings and in each case disregarded evidence OIG told SSA that it had reason to believe involved fraud.
-In conducting plaintiffs' redeterminations, the agency considered the rest of the evidence in plaintiffs' claims files, any new and material evidence related to the relevant period that plaintiffs submitted, and heard argument regarding each plaintiff's entitlement to disability insurance benefits or eligibility for SSI payments based on disability.
+As required by sections 205(u) and 1631(e)(7) of the Act, SSA redetermined entitlement of beneficiaries or the eligibility of recipients referred to the agency by OIG.
+During the redeterminations, the agency held new hearings and, in each case, disregarded evidence OIG told SSA that it had reason to believe involved fraud.
+In conducting plaintiffs' redeterminations, the agency considered the rest of the evidence in plaintiffs' claim(s) files, any new and material evidence related to the relevant period that plaintiffs submitted, and arguments regarding each plaintiff's entitlement to disability insurance benefits or eligibility for SSI payments based on disability.

 Plaintiffs argued that, during the redeterminations, they should have been given the opportunity to show that fraud was not involved in providing evidence in their claims.

-On November 28, 2018, a divided panel of the Sixth Circuit concluded that, before disregarding evidence during a redetermination, the agency must provide a factual basis for the reason to believe fraud is involved in providing evidence, and plaintiffs must have a chance to rebut the agency's assertions before a neutral decisionmaker.
+On November 28, 2018, a divided panel of the United States Court of Appeals for the Sixth Circuit concluded that, before disregarding evidence during a redetermination, the agency must provide a factual basis for the reason to believe fraud is involved in providing evidence, and plaintiffs must have a chance to rebut the agency's assertions before a neutral decisionmaker.
 Hicks v.
 Commissioner of Social Security, 909 F.3d 786 (6th Cir.
 2018).

 Additionally, in November 2018, the Department of Justice announced that the United States District Court for the Eastern District of Kentucky had appointed independent receivers (Receivers) to collect and distribute evidence identified in the office of the plaintiffs' former representative, Eric C. Conn, following his arrest and subsequent conviction and incarceration.
 In all cases in which the Hicks AR applies, individuals will have the opportunity to submit evidence obtained from the Receivers.